Importing and Exporting VMs

 (OVF/OVA and disk image only) Configure OS Fixup and Transfer VM settings.

-If the VMs you are importing are built on a hypervisor other than Citrix Hypervisor, you must configure the Operating System Fixup feature to enable the imported VM to boot correctly on Citrix Hypervisor.
+If the VMs you import are built on a hypervisor other than Citrix Hypervisor, you must configure the Operating System Fixup feature to enable the imported VM to boot correctly on a Citrix Hypervisor server.
 You must also configure networking for the Transfer VM, a temporary VM used when importing/exporting VMs from disk images and OVF/OVA packages.

 Complete new VM creation.